wizo06/japanese/docs/Fundamentals/particles.md

     2. 私はØが本を買った。
     3. Øは私が本を買った。

-    Japanese grammar allows you to omit the topic and the subject (main wagon "A").
+    Japanese grammar allows you to omit the topic or the subject (main wagon "A") or both.
 In fact the only component needed to make a complete and proper sentence is the engine "B".
 This means that, when we choose to explicitly say the topic or the subject out loud, we do so because we want to say it with a certain nuance, or with a certain emphasis.

 ???+ info "The English equivalent of 「が」"
     Japanese is a topic-prominent language, which is why there is one particle for topic (「は」) and one for subject (「が」) .
 This allows Japanese speakers to emphasize either the topic or the subject, by simply using the corresponding particle.